CP1401/Practicals/prac_06/README.md

 ```

 Here, "ratio" is the number of grams of yield (brewed coffee) per 1 gram of dose (ground coffee), expressed as a float,
-e.g. 2.5.
+e.g., 2.5.

 [According to La Marzocco](https://au.lamarzoccohome.com/brew-ratios-around-world/):
 > Using traditional Italian espresso nomenclature, we’ll refer to a brew ratio of 1:1 (18 grams in / 18 grams out, for example) to 1:2 (18 grams in / 36 grams out) as a “ristretto” espresso; a 1:2 to a 1:3 ratio as a “normale” espresso; and a 1:3 to 1:4 ratio as a “lungo” espresso.

 **Write an algorithm** to determine the coffee "style" based on the brew ratio.
-E.g. a ratio of 2.5 (1:2.5) would be a "normale".
+E.g., a ratio of 2.5 (1:2.5) would be a "normale".
 Note: We will consider anything outside the ranges defined above to match the nearest style,
-E.g. 1:0.1 wouldn't be good coffee, but we'd call it a "ristretto" and 1:100 would be dishwater, but let's call it a "
+E.g., 1:0.1 wouldn't be good coffee, but we'd call it a "ristretto" and 1:100 would be dishwater, but let's call it a "
 lungo".

 Now, that looks like the sort of thing we could use a function for in our code, doesn't it?